NethercraftMC5608/nk/README.md

 # nk — the NETHOS kernel
+Written in Rust at its core, nk runs Linux software and integrates Linux hardware support without making Linux the identity of the system.
+Every layer exists in service of the environment above it.

 A kernel of our own that runs **unmodified Linux drivers**.
 It is a sibling of NETHOS, not a replacement for anything in it: `scripts/build-x86.sh` and